 Care instructions

 OnePan is designed to withstand everything – metal utensils, oven, high temperatures, open fire, and dishwasher.
-To ensure your OnePan, like other items in your home, lasts longer, we recommend taking care of it with love and following our advice below.
-This way, you won't need to restore the coating as often, which is good for both your wallet and the environment.
+To make your OnePan, like other items in your home, last longer, we recommend taking care of it with love and following our advice below.
+This way, you won’t need to restore the coating as often, which is good for both your wallet and the environment.

 About PFAS-free coatings

 PFAS is a nasty group of chemicals used to repel dirt from various surfaces (e.g., frying pans, ski wax, makeup, and functional clothing).
 PFAS is called "the forever chemical" because it can never be broken down by nature.
-Therefore, unfortunately, PFAS is present in the water we drink and the air we breathe.
-Research has also shown that PFAS is carcinogenic and hormone-disrupting, so, for example, fertility can be affected.
-You can feel completely safe knowing that OnePans products are completely free from all PFAS chemicals and not just some - like PFOA.
+Unfortunately, PFAS is found in the water we drink and the air we breathe.
+Research has also shown that PFAS is carcinogenic and hormone-disrupting, which can affect fertility, for example.
+You can feel completely safe knowing that OnePan’s products are completely free from all PFAS chemicals, not just some – like PFOA.

-Our frying pans and trays are instead painted with a ceramic non-stick coating that is completely harmless to both the body and nature.
+Our frying pans and trays are instead coated with a ceramic nonstick coating that is completely harmless to both the body and nature.

-To get the best out of your OnePan and its PFAS-free coating, both in terms of lifespan and quality, you get to take part in our best tips and tricks:
+To get the best out of your OnePan and its PFAS-free coating, both in terms of lifespan and quality, here are our best tips and tricks:

 Avoid overheating an empty frying pan

-An empty frying pan on high heat with nothing in it to fry instead fries the coating.
-A tip to see when the pan is ready is to add oil or butter to it before heating it.
+An empty frying pan on high heat with nothing in it to fry will instead cook the coating.
+A tip to see when the pan is ready is to add oil or butter before heating it.
 This gives you an indication of when the pan is hot enough to start frying.
 Put the food in the pan as soon as the oil or butter has heated up to avoid overheating the pan.

 Cleaning your frying pan

-One of OnePan's best features is the coated surface that prevents food from sticking to it, which also makes the pan very easy to clean.
+One of OnePan’s best features is the coated surface that prevents food from sticking, which also makes the pan very easy to clean.
 The best way to clean a non-stick pan to extend its lifespan is to wash it thoroughly by hand with warm water and green soap.
-Clean it so carefully that no dull surfaces are visible afterwards.
-When you're done, you can wipe it with a microfiber cloth to get a shiny surface.
+Clean it so carefully that no dull surfaces remain afterward.
+When you’re done, you can wipe it with a microfiber cloth to get a shiny surface.

 Kitchen utensils